DaydreamerWilson/spas_fract168/README.md

 Allow high precision arithmetic operations with number smaller than 2^-64 while maintaining constant memory footprint.

-This project is tested rigorously while compiling with CMake3.4.
+This project is tested while compiling with CMake3.4.

 This class may have compatibility issue since it used the following non-standard functions/data types
 - __uint128_t